Your Guide to the Best MIG Welders for Any Budget

 If the amperage draw increases enough, the circuit breaker may trip in your home or shop.
 In this price group, some units are not protected by an internal circuit breaker.
 Others use replaceable fuses.

-Welding of thin sheet metal of 18 to 24 gauge can be tricky as most welders under $200 have only 2 or 4 voltage settings.
+Working with thin sheet metal of 18 to 24 gauge can be tricky as many MIG welders under $300 have only 2 to 4 voltage settings.
 You may get lucky, and one of them will be perfect for the job.
 If not, you’ll have trouble fine-tuning the heat used in the weld.

 Too much heat can cause your weld to burn through or warp thin materials.

-You may see this process referred to as flux-cored arc welding (FCAW), gas-less, self-shielded flux-cored arc welding (FCAW-S), or wire feed welding.
+You’ll see this welding process referred to as flux core arc welding (FCAW), gasless, self-shielded flux core arc welding (FCAW-S), or wire feed.

-Using the FCAW process adds to the portability and convenience of basic MIG welders.
-Without the need for a hose and regulator, or a separate bottle of compressed gas, you just plug into an electrical outlet and begin welding.
+The FCAW process adds to the portability and convenience of a basic gasless welder.
+With no need for a hose and regulator or a separate bottle of compressed gas, you just plug into an electrical outlet and begin to work.

-Plus, you can safely transport your welding kit in your car trunk or back seat without the worry of securing a high-pressure gas cylinder.
+Plus, you can safely transport your flux core welder kit in your car trunk or back seat without the worry of securing a high-pressure gas cylinder.